Lorenzo-oo/Oxide.Docs.Test/docs/guides/developers/data-storage.md

 	[JsonProperty(PropertyName = "Maximum health value (default=100)")]
 	public int MaxHealth = 100;

-	// because sometime you need data that does not need to be saved [JsonIgnore]
+	// because some data does not need to be saved. only save what's needed [JsonIgnore]
 	public Vector3 Position;